noah-nuebling/mac-mouse-fix/README.md

 # About

 This repo contains the script `generate_appcasts.py` which can automatically create appcast.xml files to be read by the Sparkle updater framework based on GitHub releases.
-That way you can have your apps updates be hosted by github releases.
+That way you can have your in-app updates be hosted through GitHub releases.

 See the [Sparkle docs](https://sparkle-project.org/documentation/) for more about appcasts.